 In 2010, the Fossil Discovery Center was created to give visitors and students a unique opportunity to learn what prehistoric life was like in the area.

-This discovery isn’t one that contains dinosaurs but rather is from the Middle-Pleistocene era.
-The largest of its kind in North America.
-Middle-Pleistocene means that the fossils are from somewhere between 500,000 to 780,000 years old which was during the last ice age.
+This discovery isn’t one that contains dinosaurs but rather is from the Middle-Pleistocene era, one of the largest of its kind in North America.
+Middle-Pleistocene means that the fossils are from somewhere between 500,000 and 780,000 years old, which was during the last ice age.

 The discovery center gives you a unique chance to see animals that you may never have known existed in California.
 Fossils such as Saber-Toothed Cats and Giant Sloths.
 Fossils with TEETH marks from Dire Wolves and Short-faced Bears.
 A 13-foot tall replica of a Columbian Mammoth and one of a Western Camel.
 California didn’t have just one camel species either… it had EIGHT.